-Few Blogging Sins which you should avoid:
+Few Blogging Sins, which you should avoid:

 1. A Missing “About” Page

 An about me page serves to introduce yourself to your reader community.
 Whenever, we are leaded to a new blog and if the first post we see catches our eye for long enough we next head to the about page.
 The about page tells us who the author is and what to expect of him in his blog writings.
-It’s like your identity which you cannot do without.
+It’s like your identity that you cannot do without.

-When you setup a blog, make sure you create an About page as soon as you are done with the theming.
-I notice a lot of bloggers still having the default text on their About page even after one year of setting up the blog, while some blogs lack the about page altogether.
+When you set up a blog, make sure you create an About page as soon as you are done with the theming.
+I notice a lot of bloggers still having the default text on their About page even after one year of setting up the blog while some blogs lack the about page altogether.

 2. Grammar and Syntax Errors

 To err is human.
 It’s what you do afterwards that makes you unique and different from everyone else.
-An error in the language of your blog post is a serious put off for readers and if present in noticeably large quantities, they can cost you a lot of loyal readership.
+An error in the language of your blog post is a serious put off for readers and if present in noticeably large quantities, they can cost you a lot of loyal readerships.
 So, what should you do then?

 Not everyone is born with English as their first language.
 Don’t let it come in your way of becoming a blogging rockstar.
-Convince a friend or family member to review your articles at an interval which is comfortable to both of you.
+Convince a friend or family member to review your articles at an interval that is comfortable to both of you.
 If you schedule posts for your blog, it might be a nice idea to have them reviewed in the weekends or at midnight.

 3. Plagiarism and Content Stealing

 You don’t want to make your entry in the world tagged with these words.
 So don’t indulge in it.
-It’s okay to like someone’s work and so is using it on your own blog.
+It’s okay to like someone’s work and so is using it on your blog.
 But don’t attempt to sell it as your own.
 All it takes to do it the right way is including the credit.
 It will only take you an extra minute to include the name and link for the original author.

-This will go a long way in earning you respect in the blogging community as your post exists inside the archives, for the whole lifetime of the blog.
+This will go a long way in earning you respect in the blogging community as your post exists in the archives, for the whole lifetime of the blog.
 You will notice how we credit or link pictures and external content used on this blog.

 4. Missing Subscribe Button

 Just like the About Page a link to subscribe to the feeds is a must for any blogger.
-If you pass the test of making a good first impression you must provide the reader an easy way to follow you and your posts through your.
+If you pass the test of making a good first impression, you must provide the reader an easy way to follow you and your posts through your.